jonaird/change_emitter/README.md

   //If you just want a subset of children to notify listeners you can optionally override this getter.
   //@override
-  //get notifyingChildren => [text, bold];
+  //get emittingChildren => [text, bold];
 }

 var myTextState = TextState();

-var subscription = myTextState.notifications.listen((notif)=>'changed!');
+var subscription = myTextState.changes.listen((notif)=>'changed!');

 myTestState.italic.value = true;  //prints 'changed!'

 //We can notify listeners without changing any children:
-myTextState.notifyChange(); //prints 'changed!'
+myTextState.emit(); //prints 'changed!'

-//We can also change one of the children's values without notifying listeners.
-This will
+//We can also change one of the children's values without causing the container to emit a change.
-//notify any of the child's listeners however:
+//The child will still emit a change however:
 myTextState.bold.quietSet(true); //nothing printed to the console

 //You can do this for ListEmitter/Map/Containers as well
-//someListEmitter.notifyChange(quiet: true);
+//someListEmitter.emit(quiet: true);

 //dispose of resources.
 subscription.cancel();